rezn-project/rezn/README.md

 # Rezn

 **Rezn** is meant to be a Gleam-based control loop for container orchestration.
-It’s not a PaaS.
-It’s not Kubernetes.
-And it’s not ready.
+It's not a PaaS.
+It's not Kubernetes.
+And it's not ready.

 This is not a POC.
 It’s a starting point.